 Marriage and Family Therapy Overview

-This program qualifies graduates to sit for the New York state professional licensing exam, and they are able to move toward completing the 1,500 clinical hours in a professional full-time position required for licensure, 300 of which are completed during the program.
+This program qualifies graduates to sit for the National Marriage and Family Therapy licensing exam, and they are able to move toward completing the 1,500 clinical hours in a professional full-time position required for licensure, 300 of which are completed during the program.

 Marriage and family therapists work in settings including:

 - Private practice

 The Mercy Advantage